calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 G = Semihumid

-M = Meditterranean (If not arid desert and if < 40% of percipitation falls in the warm half of the year)
+M = Meditterranean (If not arid desert and if < 40% of percipitation falls in the sunniest half of the year)

-W = Monsoon (If not arid desert and if > 70% of percipitation falls in the warm half of the year)
+W = Monsoon (If not arid desert and if > 70% of percipitation falls in the sunniest half of the year)

 S = Semiarid